dorythecat/TransforMate/docs/commands/transformation/export_tf.md

 - `backwards`: Invert text.

 #### Basic modifiers
-These modifiers ren't separated within themselves, since they are simple strings or integers.
+These modifiers aren't separated within themselves since they are simple strings or integers.

 - `stutter`: Stutter modifier.
 Integer from 0 to 100.